simpleinjector/Blog/content/posts/simple-injector-v5.md

 draft:	false
 ---

 It's been 10 years since the birth of Simple Injector, and three years since we released Simple Injector 4.0.
 The number of features that mean bumping the major version number have been piling up on the backlog, and so we started work on the next major release a few months ago.
 And it's finally here!
-We've removed legacy methods, improved performance, fixed bugs, added features, and continued to push the library towards a [stratgey of best-practice](https://simpleinjector.org/principles+best-practices).
+We've removed legacy methods, improved performance, fixed bugs, added features, and continued to push the library towards a [strategy of best-practice](https://simpleinjector.org/principles+best-practices).

 **There are quite a few breaking changes, which will likely impact you when migrating from v4 to v5.
 There are two changes in particular that you should be aware of: the handling of unregistered concrete types and auto-verification.
 Please read on to understand what has changed and why.**